Jean-Michel Jarre: 1990s

 In 1997, Jarre returned to the analogue synthesisers of the 1970s with Oxygène 7–13, dedicated to his mentor at the GRM, Pierre Schaeffer, who had died two years before.
 In September that year he set his fourth record for the largest-ever outdoor-concert audience with a performance at the Moscow State University, celebrating the 850th anniversary of Moscow.
 The event was viewed by an audience of about 3.5 million.

+On September 18, 1998, during the 15th Paris Apple Expo's iMac Night, Jarre, Apple brand ambassador and friend of Steve Jobs' created the first 3D concert, Electronic Odyssee, to mark the 50th anniversary of electronic music and the launch of the Apple iMac computer.
+It was enjoyed by 6000 spectators wearing special 3D glasses.

 Another large-scale concert followed on 31 December 1999, in the Egyptian desert near Giza.
-The Twelve Dreams of the Sun celebrated the new millennium and offered a preview of his next album, Métamorphoses (released the following year).
-The show featured performances from more than 1,000 local artists and musicians, and was based on ancient Egyptian mythology about the journey of the sun and its effect upon humanity.
+The Twelve Dreams of the Sun celebrated the new millennium and offered a preview of his next album, Métamorphoses, released in 2000.
+The show featured performances from more than 1,000 local artists and musicians, and was based on ancient Egyptian mythology about the journey of the Sun and its effect upon humanity.
+In 1998, British commercial broadcaster ITV used a remixed version of "Fourth Rendez-Vous" (called Rendez-Vous 98) for their television coverage of the 1998 FIFA World Cup in France.
+British group Apollo 440 were credited alongside Jarre for the remix.